-- The Impact Of Emotional Distress
+- Assessing the Impact of Emotional Distress on Daily Life

 For a free legal consultation, call 516-932-0400

-If a doctor or nurse made a mistake or error that another healthcare provider of similar job training, education, and experience would not have made, this could be considered a breach in the duty of care.
-Your attorney will need to prove the elements of negligence are met as follows:
+If a doctor or nurse made a mistake that another healthcare provider of similar job training, education, and experience would not have made, this could be considered a breach of the duty of care.

 - Duty of care